Day Walks and Trails

 Heli Hiking from Gregory Gap (moderate)

-After landing on the specially built heli-pad, take the time to make the 150m walk into our swagging campsite.
-The views from on high are stunning - the Elder Range, Ulowdna Range and Wilpena Pound all beckon.
+After a 15 minute heli flight, land on the specially built heli-pad, and take the time to make the 150m walk into our swagging campsite.
+The views from high high on the Chace Range are stunning - the Elder Range, Ulowdna Range and Wilpena Pound all beckon.
 It's then time to head off with your guide for the Chace Track, cut by bulldozer by the Gregory brothers several years ago to give them access to the eastern side of the range.
-From here, we follow the steep, rocky track downhill on to the plains country where Rawnsley Park station runs it merino/Dohne cross sheep.
-Watch out for red kangaroos, emus, wedge-tailed eagles and the beautiful mallee ring neck parrots.
+From here, we follow the steep, rocky track downhill on to the plains country where Rawnsley Park station runs it Merino/Dohne cross sheep.
+Watch out for red kangaroos, emus, wedge-tailed eagles and the beautiful Mallee ring neck parrots.